 This part prescribes general procedures that apply to guidance documents of the Equal Employment Opportunity Commission (EEOC or Commission) under all statutes enforced by the Commission.

 (a) Guidance document means any statement of Commission policy or interpretation concerning a statute, regulation, or technical matter within its jurisdiction that is intended to have general applicability and future effect, but which is not intended to be binding in its own right and is not otherwise required by statute to satisfy the rulemaking procedures specified in 5 U.S.C.
 553 or 5 U.S.C.
-556. The term is not confined to formal written documents, and may include letters, memoranda, circulars, bulletins, advisories that set forth for the first time a new regulatory policy.
-It may also include equivalent video, audio, and Web-based formats.
-This definition does not apply to:
+556. The term is not confined to formal written documents, and may include letters, memoranda, circulars, bulletins, and advisories that set forth for the first time a new regulatory policy.
+It may also include equivalent video, audio, and web-based formats.
+The definition does not apply to:

 (1) Rules promulgated pursuant to notice and comment requirements under 5 U.S.C.
 553 or similar statutory provisions.

 (2) Rules exempt from rulemaking requirements under 5 U.S.C.
 553(a);

 (3) Rules of Commission organization, procedure, or practice;

 (4) Decisions of Commission adjudications under 5 U.S.C.
 554 or similar statutory provisions;

 (5) Internal executive branch legal advice or legal advisory opinions addressed to executive branch officials;